 Beautiful Hypnobabies VBAC Birth of Abigail Louise

-“I was excited to think that these waves were actually bringing my baby closer to being in my arms.
+“I was excited to think that these waves (Hypnobabies word for contractions) were actually bringing my baby closer to being in my arms.
 I continued to listen to my Hypnobabies tracks, first on a birthing ball with my husband behind me and our doula in front of me helping to keep me calm, relaxed, and focused.
-That support might have been one of my favorite parts of my birthing time.”
+That support might have been one of my favorite parts of my birthing time (Hypnobabies word for labor).”

-After days of what I learned was prodromal birthing time I wasn’t sure I’d know when active birthing time was really beginning, despite it being my third pregnancy.
-I spent a better part of Sunday, the 19th, doing various techniques from Spinning Babies to encourage baby girl to get into an engaged anterior position, including forward inversions, dip the hip, abdominal lifts, hip circles on the yoga ball, and watching some Gilmore Girls on my hands and knees.
+After days of what I learned was prodromal birthing time (Hypnobabies word for labor) I wasn’t sure I’d know when active birthing time was really beginning, despite it being my third pregnancy.
+I spent a better part of Sunday, the 19th, doing various techniques from Spinning Babies to encourage baby girl to get into an engaged anterior position, including forward-leaning inversions, dip the hip, abdominal lifts, hip circles on the yoga ball, and watching some Gilmore Girls on my hands and knees.

 He left to go start getting the kids ready for bed and he said he’d check in a bit.
 After about 45-50 minutes I knew it was time to go to the hospital.
 Originally my doctors said to leave for the hospital when my pressure waves were about 6-7 minutes apart since this was my third and my second VBAC.
 When I realized on my tracking app that my waves were over a minute long and happening every 5 minutes or so I felt more confirmation that it was time to go.

-My husband came into our bedroom to check to see if I’d be up to coming out to say goodnight to the girls and possibly sing some lullabies to our youngest, but instead I told him we needed to leave to go to the hospital.
+My husband came into our bedroom to check to see if I’d be up to coming out to say goodnight to the girls and possibly sing some lullabies to our youngest, but instead, I told him we needed to leave to go to the hospital.
 He got right to calling our doula to meet us there, calling the hospital to tell them we were on our way, and getting our stuff and me to the van.
-I switched over to my headphones with my Hypnobabies tracks playing and away we went.
+I switched over to my headphones with my Hypnobabies tracks (Easy First Stage, which is Hypnobabies main birthing day track) playing and away we went.

 It was a déjà vu from my birthing time with Sophia.
 However, when the doctor checked me this time I was complete, with the exception of a slight anterior lip.
 She was explaining that she could move it and I could push the baby past, but as she was talking my body had another wave and the doctor said to the nurse never mind the lip was gone and I was fully complete.
 Soon my body began to have pushing waves and I tried to find the best position for me.
-My husband put on the pushing baby track, but got flustered because he couldn’t figure out how to put the track on repeat, and between pushing waves I explained what he needed to do.
+My husband put on the Pushing Baby Out track (Hypnobabies hypnosis track just for comfortable pushing) but got flustered because he couldn’t figure out how to put the track on repeat, and between pushing waves I explained what he needed to do.